 He teaches courses such as the introductory leadership studies course Leadership and the Humanities and Justice and Civil Society, as well as advanced courses on political, cultural and religious leaders in late antiquity and early modern Europe.

-Professor Emeritus at the University of North Carolina at Chapel Hill, where he taught history and religious studies, he came to the University of Richmond in 2008.
+Dr. Kaufman is Professor Emeritus at the University of North Carolina at Chapel Hill where he taught in the departments of history and religious studies and where, in 2003, he founded the Scholars Latino Initiative (SLI).

 "Augustine and Corruption,” History of Political Thought (2009): 46-59.

 “The Protestant Opposition or Elizabethan Religious Reform,” Blackwell Companion to Tudor Britain (2009).